Description

 MaxDuration:

-• The maximum days below previous high over 5 years of ProShares UltraPro QQQ is 702 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 762 days in the last 5 years of ProShares UltraPro QQQ, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Looking at maximum days below previous high in of 702 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 635 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).

 AveDuration: